Ruling out light axions: the writing is on the wall: Domain Wall Decay

 Again we will assume the wall decay to be instantaneous but all the energy density to be converted into axions which subsequently become non-relativistic.
 Now

 with

-where $\omega_a$ is the axion energy and $\langle \omega_a\rangle$ its average for the radiated axions, $K$ is the axion kinetic energy (in units of $m_a$) and $t_\text{a}$ the time at which the axion in question was radiated.
-Numerical studies find $K\sim\SI{100}{}$ \cite{Chang:1998tb} i.e. the axions are initially highly relativistic and scale like radiation, but after the universe expands sufficiently they turn non-relativistic and behave like matter which is decoupled from the thermal bath.
+where $\omega_a$ is the axion energy and $\langle \omega_a\rangle$ its average for the radiated axions, $K$ is the axion kinetic energy (in units of $m_a$) and $t_a$ the time at which the axion in question was radiated.
+Numerical studies find $K\sim\SI{100}{}$ \cite{Chang:1998tb}\footnote{Recent studies \cite{Hiramatsu:2013qaa,Kawasaki:2014sqa} find $K$ to be of ${\cal O}(1)$ in which case the decay axions turn non-relativistic earlier, leading to a stronger constraint (see Figure~\ref{fig:NumConstr}), so we are being conservative here.} i.e. the axions are initially highly relativistic and scale like radiation, but after the universe expands sufficiently they turn non-relativistic and behave like matter which is decoupled from the thermal bath.
 To ensure that their present energy density does not exceed that of dark matter, the wall network must decay early enough.
 We know that the universe is radiation dominated during BBN and we assume this to be so during the entire period when domain walls are present.
 The axions from wall decay become non-relativistic at

 Subsequently their energy density scales as matter which is limited by the dark matter abundance today \cite{Workman:2022ynf}: